Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Our visiting Momma Bear

-Rumor has it that black bears emerge from hibernation when skunk cabbage sprouts.
-I thought the correlation was that bears eat skunk cabbage.
+Legend has it that black bears emerge from hibernation when skunk cabbage begins to sprout.
+I assumed the correlation was that bears eat skunk cabbage.
 It turns out they do, but only in early spring before there are better things to nosh on.
-Skunk cabbage leaves are filled with oxalic acid, the same stuff in rhubarb leaves.
-But a black bear eats about anything when rousing from hibernation and will look beyond the burning sensation felt when eating skunk cabbage.
+Black bears eat just about anything when rousing from hibernation and will look beyond the burning sensation caused by the oxalic acid in skunk cabbage.

 Native American Indians used it for medicinal purposes.
 Today, sold as a tincture, skunk cabbage root is used as an expectorant for nasal congestion and hay fever, though the FDA has not evaluated it.